At a Glance

 Native Range

-Native to central and southern Europe, from the Pyrenees through the Alps and Balkans to Turkey and the Caucasus.
-Occurs in open forests, forest margins, hedgerows, and rocky slopes at elevations from sea level to 6,500 feet (2,000 m).
+Native to central and southern Europe — from the Pyrenees through the Alps to the Caucasus.
+Found in mountain meadows and rocky slopes at mid-elevations.

 Suggested Uses